morfioce/blog/content/blog/how-to-learn-JavaScript/index.md

 ---
-title: Hello World
+title: How to learn JavaScript
 date: "2015-05-01T22:12:03.284Z"
-description: "Hello World"
+description: "How to learn JavaScript"
 ---

 This is my first post on my new fake blog!
 How exciting!